matthiasn/gatsby-blog/src/blog/2022-05-15-switched-to-flutter-lost-10-kilos.md

 * [Lotti](https://github.com/matthiasn/lotti) is open-source software, and I'm looking for people to form a community around the app.
 It doesn't matter if you're a designer, an engineer, a behavioral psychologist, someone who believes that behavior can change, and want to devise and try an experiment.
 In all cases, this community is for you.
 * If you want to try this application and beta test it, please email me.
 Your onboarding experience will then be fed into in-app tutorials etc.
 * As soon as possible, thereafter, the app needs to become available for everyone on the respective app stores.
-There are plenty more features in the pipeline, however capturing and monitoring data in the dashboards — despite the fact that it has not been perfected —  is already good to go.
+There are plenty more features in the pipeline, however, the capturing and monitoring of data in the dashboards — despite the fact that it has not been perfected —  is already good to go.

 That's all I have for today.
-Have a good weekend, and more to follow next week,
+Have a good week!

 Matthias

 [1]: Since switching over earlier this year, I've collected around 14K data points in Lotti, the new app.
-In meins, the former app, I still have a collection of 162K data points that I intend to migrate.
+In [meins](https://github.com/matthiasn/lotti/tree/main/meins), the former app, I still have a collection of 162K data points that I intend to migrate.
 But the old desktop app is still working fine, so there is no rush.

-[2]: This was already a concern before covid-19, and the pandemic only exacerbated the problems.
+[2]: This was already a concern before Covid-19, and the pandemic only exacerbated the problems.

 [3]: Lotti is cross-platform and runs on iOS, Android, macOS, Linux, and Windows.
 I'm using an iPhone and a MacBook personally, and I'm looking for help ensuring everything works on the other platforms.
 The builds generally work on all of them.
 Are you looking to contribute to an open-source project?
 This might be it.
-Please have a look at the issues and help out if you can.
+Please have a look at the [issues](https://github.com/matthiasn/lotti/issues) and help out if you can.